probe973/nbs-4104b/numeracy/05-problems.md

 ### Analyzing the Problem

-Real business problems rarely look like "$50 + 10$".
-They look like stories.
 1.  **Identify the Goal:** What is the question actually asking for? (e.g., Difference in price, Final balance, Units to sell).
 2.  **Filter Information:** Ignore numbers that aren't relevant.
 3.  **Choose the Method:** Do you need to add, subtract, find a percentage, or work backwards?